w33ble/joefleming-net/src/documents/posts/inaugural-openhack-postmortem.html.md

 ## Attendance

 There were 25-30 people that came by, definitely on the high side of my expectations.
 I knew maybe half of the attendees from other groups, but it was great to meet developers I wouldn't find in my normal circles.
 Skill sets and interests were all over the place, and the youngest attendee I think was 15!
+(UPDATE: he's 14, it was [@hoobdeebla](https://twitter.com/hoobdeebla))

 One of my main goals with OpenHack was to get a healthy mix of different developers to hang out, so I hope that continues.